pkp/pkp-docs/learning-ojs/en/reviewing.md

 ![A review request](./assets/learning-ojs-3-rev-step1.png)

-This first step consists of the following sections:
+This first step consists of the following few sections:

 **Request for Review**: provides some text inviting you to act as a reviewer.